ninabarzh/broomstick/content/posts/weizenbaum.md

 **Then:**

-Contrary to the popular myth of “digital disruption,” Weizenbaum saw computers as fundamentally conservative — tools that preserve existing institutions.
+Contrary to the popular myth of “digital disruption,” Weizenbaum saw computers as fundamentally conservative, tools that preserve existing institutions.
 His banking example was telling: without computers, banks might have had to decentralise or reorganise to cope with more transactions.
 With computers, they kept the same centralised model and simply processed more.
-He admitted that when he helped design the first computerised banking system, he didn’t think about the social consequences — he was absorbed in the technical challenge and professional pride.
+He admitted that when he helped design the first computerised banking system, he didn’t think about the social consequences, he was absorbed in the technical challenge and professional pride.

 **Now:**